jamesj503/MuliX/README.md

 <br>
 # What is coming up?
 Unjailbroken devices must install Chrome on their device to have this work.
 Follow the same steps as a computer!
 If you do not know what a jailbroken device is, this does not effect you!<br>
 **JAILBROKEN DEVICES ARE IN BETA V's CURRENTLY.
 SUBJECT TO CHANGE DEPENDING ON WHETHER I CAN FIX ISSUES OR NOT.
 CURRENT FURTHER DEV.
-FOR THIS IS ON HOLD.**
+FOR THIS IS ON HOLD.
+HOWEVER THERE IS A CYDIA REPO THAT WILL HELP YOU USE THIS IF YOU NEED**
 <br>
 A new version of Muli will also control your Skyward page, for the first time ever!
 <br>